saidake/simi/docs/Algorithms.md

 We can pass the ball to a distant receiver by skipping $ 2^n $ passings, instead of passing to the next receiver, as we have stored the cumulative sums for each passing from from each receiver.

+During the population process, Since we skipped some passing procedures,

-Using bitwise operations can significantly enhance the algorithm's performance:
+Using bitwise operations can significantly improve the efficiency of the passing process:
 * `k & k -1`

     The operation can result in: